Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Computational aspects and simulation study

 \subsection{Numerical example}

 In this section we will give a numerical illustration of the testing procedure of Section~\ref{Sec_similarity} for the parameter specification $b_0(x) =-x$ together with $A=\sigma^2=1$.\\ The quantiles $\kappa_{\eta,\alpha}$ given in \eqref{eq: kappa_eta_alpha} are estimated by the empirical quantiles of $N=10000$ independent samples of $U_1\vee U_2+4\sqrt{A\eta/\sigma^2}$.
 Results for different $\eta$ and $\alpha$ are given in Table~\ref{Table_quant}.
 It can be seen that the influence of $\eta$ on the quantiles is mostly due to the additive correction term $4\sqrt{A\eta/\sigma^2}$.
-An algorithm for their computation is provided in Subsection~\ref{SubSec_algo}.
-Note that $q_{b_0\pm\eta}$ is given explicitly for the specification $b_0(x)=-x$ by the stationary density of an Ornstein-Uhlenbeck process which is known to be Gaussian.
+Note that $q_{b_0\pm\eta}$ is given explicitly for the specification $b_0(x)=-x$ by the stationary density of an Ornstein--Uhlenbeck process which is known to be Gaussian.

 To demonstrate the detection power of our test, we simulate data that follows the SDE in \eqref{eq: SDE} with

 where